And Having Writ...: Historical characters

-Literary significance & criticism
+Literary significance and criticism

 "a smoothly humorous sf novel set in an alternate world engendered by the survival of the aliens whose crash-landing caused the Siberian Tunguska explosion of 1908.
 Thomas Alva Edison and H.G.
 Wells make appearances (John Clute/Encyclopedia of SF).

-Allusions/references to actual history, geography and current science
+Background

 The actual Tunguska Event was a massive explosion in Siberia, in June 1908.
 The explosion, unexplained even today, felled sixty million trees and produced shockwaves that could be felt four hundred miles away.
 A popular explanation is that a small comet disintegrated just before impact; conspiracy theorists have more fanciful explanations.